ibm-cloud-docs/account/catalog-vsi-tutorial.md

 {:external: target="_blank" .external}
 {:step: data-tutorial-type='step'}

-# Onboarding a virtual server image
+# Onboarding a virtual server image with Terraform
 {: #catalog-vsi-tutorial}
 {: toc-content-type="tutorial"}
 {: toc-services="cloud-object-storage, vpc"}
 {: toc-completion-time="20m"}

-This tutorial walks you through how to onboard a sample virtual server image to your account.
+This tutorial walks you through how to onboard a sample virtual server image with Terraform to your account.
 By completing this tutorial, you learn how to create a private catalog, import the sample, validate that it can be installed on a selected deployment target, and make the virtual server image available to users who have access to your account.
 {: shortdesc}

 This tutorial uses [sample Terraform code](https://github.com/IBM-Cloud/isv-vsi-product-deploy-sample){: external} as part of the process to onboard a virtual server image.
 As you complete the tutorial, adapt each step to match your organization's goal.